davidmarkclements/core-dump/Readme.md

 node -r `core-dump` my-app.js
 ```

-If it's a local module, then we simply require the module at the command line
+If it's a local module, then we can pass the module as-is to the `-r` flag:

 ```
 node -r core-dump my-app.js